mattchewtaylor/mattchewtaylor.github.io/_posts/2018-03-13-building-a-better-checkout.markdown

 ### <span style="color: black;">Key takeaways</span>
 We noticed an extremely high drop-off rate on the first and fourth step of checkout (selecting country of residence and setting up payment, respectively).
 Additionally, we saw fairly long view times on the Acknowledgements step and Account Details step, as well as an average completion time of about 8 minutes.

-We can make a lot of different assumptions using the analytics but I wanted to check for any correlation between our data and the customer support cases that came through our feedback channels.
+We can make a lot of different assumptions using the analytics alone, but I wanted to check for any correlation between our data and the customer support cases that came through our feedback channels.
 Doing this helped our team dig into the *why* behind the *what* and set the stage for a few user interviews.
 <br>
 <br>